Free Initial Assessment

 Inheritance tax returns

-The executor or administrator of an estate is responsible for filing an inheritance tax return when the testator (maker) of a Will dies.
+The executor or administrator of an estate is responsible for filing an inheritance tax return when the testator (maker) of a will dies.

-If you need help filing an inheritance tax return, our solicitors can guide you through all the steps and ensure all forms are completed correctly.
+HMRC received £5.4 billion in IHT payments in the 2020-21 tax year.
+If you need help filing an inheritance tax return, our wills and probate solicitors can guide you through all the steps and ensure all forms are completed correctly.

 Appealing a HMRC decision